 - Employee costs directly attributable to construction or acquisition of PP&E; the cost of site preparation; initial delivery and handling costs; installation and assembly costs; the cost of testing assets’ functionality; professional fees, etc.

 - If payment for an item of PP&E is deferred beyond standard credit terms, the difference between the cash price equivalent and the total cash outflow is recognized as interest over the credit period unless the interest is capitalized.

 - If the asset is acquired in exchange for another asset, the cost will be measured at its fair value unless there is an absence of commercial element or the fair value of both the asset received and, the asset given is not quantifiable.
 If the asset obtained via exchange transaction is not recorded at the fair value, then it’s cost is determined based on the carrying amount of the asset given.

-- Subsequent cost or capital expenditure to PP&E can be added to PP&E if the investment is made either in updating and maintaining existing equipment or purchasing new additional equipment.
+- Subsequent cost or capital expenditure to PP&E can be added if the investment is made either in updating and maintaining existing equipment or purchasing new additional equipment.

 PP&E Calculation Example

 Sigma Inc. has acquired a new asset.
 The purchase price of the asset is $ 800,000.
 In addition, the following costs are incurred: